mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

 ## Q4.
 Vector search

-We create a new column in our data set, by means of the method `.apply()`.
-In every row, we calculate the similarity of the query and the abstract in that row, as given by the **cosine formula**.
-In this example, the embedding vectors have length 1, which is the default of Cohere's method `.embed()`, so the denominator in the cosine formula is not needed, and we can use as a similarity function the NumPy function `dot()`.
+We create now a new column in our data frame by means of the method `.apply()`, calculating, in every row, the **cosine similarity** of the query and the abstract.
+In this example, the embedding vectors have length 1, which is the default of most embedding models.
+So, the denominator in the cosine formula is not needed, and we can use as a similarity function the NumPy function `dot()`.
 We take a look at the first rows of the resulting data set.

 ```
 In [16]: df['similarity'] = df['abstract_embed'].apply(lambda x: np.dot(x, query_embed))